wsfreund/RingerCore/readme.md

     NotAllowedType: Attempted to add to IntList an object (type=<type 'float'>) which is not an instance from the allowedTypes: (<type 'int'>,)!

 In the previous, we used the __init__ method for building the `IntList`.
-We repeat previous example using a more readable code:
+We repeat previous example, but now using a more readable code:

 ```python